newlandsvalley/elm-soundfont-ports/README.md

 To build, cd to examples amd run:

     ./compilecp.sh

-To run, use controlledplayer.html
+To run, use:

+    controlledplayer.html

 Issues
 ------